Midsomer & Medieval Murders

 Robin Gibb of the Bee Gees is buried in the cemetery.
 If you are lucky, you will be too young to remember them.

 Lots of old pubs here.
 The Birdcage pub in the middle of the square is 700 years old and was used as a prison for 'other ranks' in the Napoleonic War.
 (Officers were stuck in the Royal Oak).
-Slightly later, Thame's most famous brewer, a Mr Boddington, left it for Manchester and never looked back.
+Slightly later, Thame's most famous brewer, a Mr Boddington, left for Manchester to capitalise on the growing population there.

 Don't let the Georgian appearance of much of the high street lead you to conclude that the rest of the buildings only go back a couple of hundred years or so.
 Look closely and you will see that many of them are just 'modern' facades on much older structures.
 Full detail can be found at Thame's Museum at 79 High Street.
-You can scheck opening time through this link:
+You can check opening times here:

 Mind that you behave yourself while you are there.
 A Statute from 1405 required every town to maintain a set of stocks to punish layabouts and drunkards on pain of being downgraded to a mere hamlet.
 In 2016, the Town Council were investigating bringing them back.